Labor Pains (The Simpsons): Plot

+Production

+In April 2013, Vulture reported that Elisabeth Moss would guest star as a pregnant woman.
+Executive producer Al Jean said she would give birth in an elevator and name the baby Homer Jr. Moss felt insecure recording her lines because it was fast-paced, and she relied on the director and writers for her performance.

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode a C, saying "In the end, there’s no payoff to this storyline at all, except that Maggie seems to forgive Homer for neglecting her in favor of his new elevator family.
 (Her apparently customary daydream that Flanders is her dad changes to Homer while they hug.)
 It’s the sort of sweet emotional payoff a good Simpsons episode pulls off after building the story on a solid character foundation along the way.
 Maybe next week it'll be better."

+Tony Sokol of Den of Geek gave the episode 4 out of 5 stars.
+He highlighted the situation of Homer helping someone give birth but forgetting to tell Marge about it.
+He also noted Maggie's jealousy of Homer Jr.

 The episode received a 1.8 rating and was watched by a total of 4.08 million people, making it the second most watched show on Animation Domination that night.